yonkahlon/Zenject/Documentation/Signals.md

 ### <a id="handler-binding"></a>Installer Binding Signal Handler

 Finally, you can also add signal handlers directly within an installer.

-There are three ways to hook up a signal handler in an installer:
+There are three ways to do this:

 1. Instance Method